Freddie-Pike/freddies_testing_playground/README.md

 In this repo I have set up various frontend automated testing use cases.
 Included in this repo is:

-- How to implement jest for a variety of usecases.
+- How to setup jest configuration for a variety of usecases.
 - How to implement jest in CI/CD.
 - How to test presentational/design system components with react testing library.
 - How to test a sample app with react testing library.